Skip to main content

 'It’s complicated, you don’t understand'

-We agree with the BDS movement methods, values and objectives, and have researched criticisms against the movement.
+We agree with the official BDS movement's methods, values and objectives, and have researched criticisms against the movement.
 Overall we believe it to be an ethical boycott.
-We do not comment on other political issues connected to Palestine-Israel (so won’t be making any comments on one versus two-state solutions, for example).
+We do not comment on other political issues connected to Palestine-Israel aside from the BDS movement (so won’t be making any comments on one versus two-state solutions, for example).

 Further background on the occupation